Welcome to Kibworth Harcourt

 Kibworth Harcourt Parish Council now has a Twitter account - @kibworthharcpc so please follow us to receive up to date information and news.

 Following the Merton College consultation event on Wednesday 20 July about their proposals for 1600 houses north-east of Kibworth Harcourt, the Kibworth Harcourt Conservation Society are collecting email contacts of residents who wish to be kept up to date with information in the form of email bulletins.
 The first bulletin was emailed on 21 July to 98 recipients.
 The second bulletin was emailed on 15 August to 144 recipients.
+The third bulletin was emailed on 10 September to 156 recipients.
 More »

 If you would like your email address added, and treated with complete confidence, please email the chairman of the Society - Dr Kevin Feltham at email@example.com or the clerk of Kibworth Harcourt Parish Council. » Less